Skip to content

 Bluestreak Crystals Logo Bluestreak Crystals Logo

-Picking a tooth gem isn't quite as simple as just grabbing whatever looks pretty - there are materials to consider, placement decisions that affect both aesthetics and longevity, and sizing questions that can make or break the whole look.
-Getting it right means you'll end up with something you actually want to show off, rather than something you regret two weeks later.
-So let’s take a look at some key factors to consider!
+Picking a tooth gem is not quite as simple as just grabbing whatever looks pretty.
+There are materials to consider, placement decisions that affect both aesthetics and longevity, and sizing questions that can make or break the whole look.
+Getting it right means you will end up with something you actually want to show off, rather than something you regret two weeks later.
+Here are the key factors to consider.

 Can I Use Swarovski Crystals for Tooth Gems?

-Swarovski crystals might seem like the default choice for most people - they're specifically designed for body application, they come in a huge range of colors and finishes, and they're durable enough to handle living in your mouth for months or years.
-The cut and clarity are consistent, which means they catch light well and actually look like jewelry rather than just a random piece of glass stuck to your tooth.
+Yes.
+Swarovski crystals are an excellent choice for tooth gems and are now freely available to everyone, including individual customers, as of 1 June 2026.
+They are specifically designed for body application, come in a huge range of colours and finishes, and are durable enough to handle living in your mouth for months or years.
+The cut and clarity are consistent, which means they catch light well and look like genuine jewellery rather than a piece of glass stuck to a tooth.

 Other Material Options and What They Mean

-Gold and other precious metals are an option too, though they tend to read more subtle since they don't have that prismatic sparkle that crystals do - if you want something elegant rather than obviously blingy, gold might be your move.
-White gold and rose gold both work, and some people even do small diamond chips if they're really committed to the investment.
+Gold and other precious metals are an option, though they tend to read more subtle since they do not have the prismatic sparkle that crystals do.
+If you want something elegant rather than obviously blingy, gold might be your move.
+White gold and rose gold both work, and some people even use small diamond chips if they are committed to the investment.

-Zirconia stones fall somewhere in the middle - they have more sparkle than gold but are more expensive than standard crystals; they also tend to be more durable than Swarovski crystals if longevity is your main concern.
-The tradeoff is less variety in colors and effects.
+Zirconia stones fall somewhere in the middle: they have more sparkle than gold but cost more than standard crystals, and they tend to be more durable than crystal options if longevity is your main concern.
+The tradeoff is less variety in colours and effects.

-Whatever you choose, make sure it's specifically rated for dental or body application - random craft store rhinestones might look similar but they're not designed to withstand the constant moisture and bacteria in your mouth.
-They can discolor, develop sharp edges, or even contain materials that aren't safe for long-term wear in your body.
+Whatever you choose, make sure it is specifically rated for dental or body application.
+Decorative stones not designed for this purpose may look similar but are not built to withstand the constant moisture and bacteria in your mouth.
+They can discolour, develop sharp edges, or contain materials that are not safe for long-term wear in the body.
+Browse our complete tooth gems collection for stones specifically rated for safe dental application.

 Size Matters More Than You Think

-Tooth gems typically range from about 1.5mm to 3mm in diameter - bigger isn't always better here.
-A 3mm gem might look amazing in photos but feel enormous and distracting in your actual mouth, especially if you're not used to having something there.
+Tooth gems typically range from about 1.5mm to 3mm in diameter.
+Bigger is not always better.
+A 3mm gem might look amazing in photos but feel enormous and distracting in the mouth, especially if you are not used to having something there.

-Most first-timers go with something in the 2mm range since it's noticeable without being overwhelming; you can always size up for your next gem if you decide you want more drama.
-Consider your tooth size too - a large gem on a small tooth can look disproportionate, while a tiny gem on a big tooth might get lost.
+Most first-timers go with something in the 2mm range since it is noticeable without being overwhelming.
+You can always size up for your next gem if you decide you want more drama.
+Consider your tooth size too: a large gem on a small tooth can look disproportionate, while a tiny gem on a big tooth might get lost.

-The thickness of the gem also plays a role in how it feels - flatter gems tend to be less intrusive to your tongue and cheek, while domed gems catch more light but also catch more attention from the inside of your mouth.
-It's a personal preference thing, but worth thinking about before you commit.
+The thickness of the gem also plays a role in how it feels.
+Flatter gems tend to be less intrusive to your tongue and cheek, while domed gems catch more light but also catch more attention from inside the mouth.
+It is a personal preference, but worth thinking about before you commit.

 Placement Strategy

-The most popular spot is the upper canine or the tooth right next to it - this area is visible when you smile but not so front-and-center that it's all anyone can see.
-The canine placement also tends to last longer since these teeth don't take as much wear during chewing as your molars do.
+The most popular spot is the upper canine or the tooth right next to it.
+This area is visible when you smile but not so front-and-centre that it is all anyone can see.
+The canine placement also tends to last longer since these teeth do not take as much wear during chewing as your molars do.

-Some people go for center placement on a front tooth for maximum visibility, though this can look a bit aggressive depending on the size of the gem - it works better with smaller, more subtle stones.
-Lower teeth are an option too but they're less visible when you talk and smile, plus they're more likely to get hit by your tongue constantly.
+Some people go for centre placement on a front tooth for maximum visibility, though this can look more dramatic depending on the size of the gem and works better with smaller, more subtle stones.
+Lower teeth are an option too but they are less visible when you talk and smile, and they are more likely to get hit by your tongue constantly.

-Clear or crystal AB (aurora borealis) finish is the classic choice - it goes with everything and has that rainbow effect when light hits it.
-If you want something more personalized, colored crystals let you match your style or favorite color palette.
+Clear or Crystal AB (Aurora Borealis) finish is the classic choice: it goes with everything and has that rainbow effect when light hits it.
+If you want something more personal, coloured crystals let you match your style or favourite colour palette.

-Light colors like pale pink, champagne, or light blue tend to look more subtle and elegant, while deep colors like ruby red or sapphire blue make more of a statement.
+Light colours like pale pink, champagne or light blue tend to look more subtle and elegant, while deeper colours like ruby red or sapphire blue make more of a statement.
 Some gems come in metallic finishes or have special coatings that create unique effects.

-Consider your tooth color too - if your teeth are very white (naturally or from whitening treatments), any gem will stand out sharply; if your teeth are more cream or ivory toned, you might want a gem that complements rather than contrasts.
-Some people intentionally choose gems that are slightly warmer in tone to harmonize with their natural tooth color.
+Consider your tooth colour too.
+If your teeth are very white (naturally or from whitening treatments), any gem will stand out sharply.
+If your teeth are more cream or ivory toned, you might want a gem that complements rather than contrasts.
+Some people intentionally choose gems that are slightly warmer in tone to harmonise with their natural tooth colour.

 Shape Beyond the Standard Round